designsystemau/RFCs/README.md

 # RFCs
-A place where we submit, discuss and host RFCs
+A place where we submit, discuss and host Request for Comments (RFCs)